Sad Flowers

 Orissa Haze / 2023

-From Sad Flowers,
+from Sad Flowers,

 Lumen Print on Ilford Galerie black & white photo paper